-Telmisartan is an angiotensin II receptor antagonist, or molecule that binds to the angiotensin II receptor, blocking its action.
+Telmisartan is an angiotensin II receptor antagonist, also known as an angiotensin II receptor blocker (ARB) or a sartan.
+These molecules bind to the angiotensin II receptor, blocking its action.
 Angiotensin II receptor blockers help relax blood vessels, lowering blood pressure and making it easier for the heart to pump blood.

-Studies have shown that angiotensin receptor antagonists can reduce the risk of Alzheimer’s.
-Researchers believe they slow progression of Alzheimer’s by controlling blood flow, protecting capillary blood vessels, and reducing plaque formation in the brain — a hallmark of the disease.
+Studies have shown that angiotensin receptor antagonists can reduce the risk of Alzheimer’s in a rodent model.
+Researchers believe telmisartan can slow the progression of Alzheimer’s by controlling blood flow, protecting capillary blood vessels, and reducing plaque formation in the brain — a hallmark of the disease.

 Telmisartan in clinical trials

 Two clinical trials are assessing whether telmisartan can help treat Alzheimer’s.

 One is an open-label Phase 2 study (NCT02085265 nicknamed SARTAN-AD) evaluating telmisartan’s ability to treat 240 people with mild to moderate Alzheimer’s.

 Some of the trial participants are taking telmisartan while others are taking another blood-pressure-lowering therapy, perindopril.
 Perindopril is an angiotensin-converting enzyme (ACE) inhibitor which works to prevent the creation of angiotensin II in order to keep it from narrowing blood vessels.
 Patients will be given either oral medication for a year.